Restricted Bernoulli Matrix Factorization: Balancing the trade-off between prediction accuracy and coverage in classification based collaborative filtering: Abstract

 \section{Abstract}

 Reliability measures associated with the prediction of the machine learning models are critical to strengthening user confidence in artificial intelligence.
-Therefore, those models that are able to provide not only predictions, but also reliability, enjoy greater popularity.
+Therefore, those models that provide not only predictions, but also reliability, enjoy greater popularity.
 In the field of recommender systems, reliability is crucial, since users tend to prefer those recommendations that are sure to interest them, that is, high predictions with high reliabilities.
 In this paper, we propose Restricted Bernoulli Matrix Factorization (ResBeMF), a new algorithm aimed at enhancing the performance of classification-based collaborative filtering.
-The proposed model has been compared to other existing solutions in the literature in terms of prediction quality (Mean Absolute Error and accuracy scores), prediction quantity (coverage score) and recommendation quality (Mean Average Precision score).
+This model is based on a collection of restricted matrix factorizations that jointly generate, for each user–item pair, a full probability distribution over the possible rating scores.
+To prove its effectiveness, the proposed model has been compared to other existing solutions in the literature in terms of prediction quality (Mean Absolute Error and accuracy scores), prediction quantity (coverage score) and recommendation quality (Mean Average Precision score).
 The experimental results demonstrate that the proposed model provides a good balance in terms of the quality measures used compared to other recommendation models.

 \textbf{Keywords:} recommender systems, collaborative filtering, matrix factorization, reliability.